 Now that I'm home and able to look up what Russian is in Korean (러시아인, pronounced pretty much the same as in English, except that first "R" is that rolled l/r sound) I have confirmed my suspicions.
 The man was asking if I'm Russian, and given the circumstances, I believe it was more than an innocent "are you Russian?"
-There are a lot of Russian prostitutes in Korea, so depending on the circumstances when one asks "Russian?" what they're actually asking is "Are you a prostitute?"
+Depending on the circumstances when one asks "Russian?" what they're actually asking is "Are you a prostitute?"

 The rest of Saturday was uneventful.
 We got home and went to bed early.